bcruddy/jQuery.remember/README.md

 While fmn.debug is set to true it will print every method name to the console as they fire.
 I recommend setting this to false in production.

 ###Dependencies:
-jQuery and jQuery.cookie, bootstrap is just for the demo page styling and structure.
+Only needs jQuery.
+Bootstrap is just for the demo page styling and structure.